• Skip to primary navigation

 Breed Characteristics With a face filled with expression, Pomeranians are small, compact dogs with a thick fur coat.
 Their fur is double-coated, with a short undercoat and a longer outer coat.
 They also have a recognisable plumed tail specific to the breed.

-Poms come in a variety of colours which means each one is destined to be slightly unique, though most come in an orange-red hue.
+Many colours are recognised by the Kennel Club.
+This wide breed variety means each Pom is destined to be slightly unique, though most come in an orange-red hue.

 Though small, Pomeranians tend to walk with a confident and proud gait.
 Anyone can see that they are 10 feet tall…on the inside.